lambdaxymox/cglinalg/README.md

   generic over their scalars so they can operate on multiple scalar types.
 * **Speed And Efficiency** -- Operations should be fast and efficient.
 SIMD instructions and architecture specific optimizations should be used where possible.
-Moreover the library should compile fast.
+Moreover, the library should compile fast.

 ## Getting Started
 To use the library in your project, add **cglinalg** as a dependency in your